krishamoud/krishamoud.me/content/pages/about.md

 ---

 My name is Kris Hamoud.
 I'm an infrastructure engineer for [ConvertKit](https://convertkit.com).
-I also like to travel.
-I want to use this blog to share the hard lessons I've learned from designing and building software.
+I want to use this blog to share lessons I've learned from designing and building software.